yassir-ait-ammi/minitalk/README.md

 . copy the pid

-. int tha second run "./client pid 'the message that you want to send to the server'"
+. int th second run "./client pid 'the message that you want to send to the server'"

- >> you have a code that conect a program to another that can send evrything even emoji.<<
+ >> you have a code that conect a program to another that can send evrything even emoji.